CodinGame/codingame-game-engine/playground/core-concepts/core-2-game-runner.md

 **Warning** ⚠ To use the game viewer locally, your browser must support ES6 JavaScript **modules**.
 For Chrome, that's version 61 or above.
 For Firefox, from version 54 this feature is behind the `dom.moduleScripts.enabled` preference.
 To change preferences in Firefox, visit `about:config`.

-The `MultiplayerGameRunner` also provides a `setLeagueLevel` method which you can use to test each league of your game.
-If left unspecified, the first level of the game will be run.
+The `MultiplayerGameRunner` also provides a `setLeagueLevel` method which you can use to test a specific league of your game.
+The league level is a system property, meaning that the value will be shared between all the instances of `MultiplayerGameRunner` you create.
+When left unspecified, the first level of the game will be run.

 # Examples